jonkeane/mocapGrip/README.md

 The easiest way to install the package is to use the [devtools](https://github.com/hadley/devtools) package.

 First, to install devtools, just type `install.packages("devtools")` at an R command prompt.
+(You can skip this step if you already have devtools installed.)

 To install mocapGrip type `library(devtools); install_github("jonkeane/mocapGrip")` at an R command prompt.

-By default, this installation will not include [pyelan](https://github.com/jonkeane/pyelan) to install it, type `library(mocapGrip); installPyelan()` at an R command prompt.
+By default, this installation will not include [pyelan](https://github.com/jonkeane/pyelan).
+To install it, type `library(mocapGrip); installPyelan()` at an R command prompt.
+(This will have to be done once each time you install a new version of `mocapGrip`, but shouldn't need to be run more than that.)

 ## Dependencies (non-R)